e271828e/Flight.jl/docs/notes/design/framework_spec.md

 Deployment binding (`Δt_base`, `h`, `n`, `t_end`, algorithm, `localization_tol`, `localization_budget`, `firing_budget`, harmonic-grid
+validation, tick schedule instantiation) sits after all three, at `Simulation` construction — nothing in A–C depends on it. `Δt_base` has exactly one of three sources, cross-validated: the explicit keyword (a `Rational`, `Period` or `Hz` value; `n` is then derived as `Δt_base/h` and validated an integer ≥ 1), the `n·h` product when only `n` is given (today's rule, the default `n = 1`), or **derivation** — permitted only when every discrete component is anchored (anchor 0 unpopulated), so that `Δt_base` is pure bookkeeping no component's period depends on.
+An unanchored component's period is `m·Δt_base`; deriving under one would let an anchor edit anywhere in the tree silently rescale it — action at a distance — so if any unanchored component exists, deployment must declare `Δt_base`, and the refusal is constructive ([§12.2](#122-the-build-artifact)'s suggestion message).
+Admissibility is exact GCD arithmetic over the **constraint pool** — every anchor's period and every nonzero offset: a `Δt_base` is admissible iff it divides every pool entry, equivalently iff it divides their GCD, so the admissible set is `gcd(pool)/k` for integer `k ≥ 1` and the derivation path takes the GCD itself, the coarsest admissible value.
+Resolution is then one division pair per anchor and one multiply-add per
+component: `Dₖ = Tₖ/Δt_base`, `Φₖ = τₖ/Δt_base` — both exact integers, or a
-validation, tick schedule instantiation) sits after all three, at `Simulation` construction — nothing in A–C depends on it.
-Its validation is collected like its declarative siblings ([§13.1](#131-reporting-policy-collect-the-checks-fail-the-evaluations-fast)): a nonpositive `h`, an `n < 1`, a harmonic-grid violation, an algorithm the stepper seam does not know, a nonpositive `localization_tol`, a `localization_budget` or a `firing_budget` that is not an integer ≥ 1 are collected and reported as `DeploymentInvalid` ([Appendix C](#appendix-c-the-diagnostic-kind-set) — parameter,
+`DeploymentInvalid` naming the anchor with its declaring scope and key from the provenance column — and `D = m·Dₖ`, `Φ = Φₖ + c·Dₖ`, `Δt = D·Δt_base`: the bound schedule ([§12.2](#122-the-build-artifact)).
+Validation is collected like its declarative siblings ([§13.1](#131-reporting-policy-collect-the-checks-fail-the-evaluations-fast)): a nonpositive `h`, an `n < 1`, a harmonic-grid violation, a non-dividing anchor period or offset, a declared `Δt_base` disagreeing with a declared `n`, an algorithm the stepper seam does not know, a nonpositive `localization_tol`, a `localization_budget` or a `firing_budget` that is not an integer ≥ 1 are collected and reported as `DeploymentInvalid` ([Appendix C](#appendix-c-the-diagnostic-kind-set) — parameter,